On November 5th, 2010 Apple killed the Xserve.

 But what about all of those flagship features the Xserve was supposed to trickle down to consumer versions of Mac OS X?
 Unfortunately they never came to be.
 One reason is because Mac OS X doesn’t work that way.
 When a core feature is added to Mac OS X, it is available on both the client and server versions of the operating system simultaneously.
 Unlike Microsoft, Apple’s server OS has never been about leading the way towards technological innovations that would some day be available on the desktop.
 No, quite the opposite.
 Apple’s server OS has always been an extension of the client operating system that makes accessing features already installed in Mac OS X easier.
 Sorry Siracusa, but there was never any hope of the Xserve delivering a better filesystem.

 Instead of supporting the Xserve, Apple decided to double-down on the products and technologies that would really matter, and leave the cut-throat market of server hardware to competitors who really had their skin in the game.
 Looking back it is easy to see that Apple made the right choice.
 By killing the Xserve we have better Macs, phones, tables, and Apple TVs today.
 Mac OS X is stronger without the Xserve.
 Because instead of getting trickle down technologies from its server OS, Mac OS X got better battery life, and millions of new users from its phone operating system.
 Take that Microsoft.

-It is funny to think that the death of the Xserve, and not because of it, Apple now has more Macs in the enterprise than ever before.
+It is funny to think that because of the death of the Xserve, and not the Xserve itself, Apple now has more Macs in the enterprise than ever before.
 PC System Administrators eat your hearts out.